fewlines-education/dev-bootcamp-exercises/04_backend_web_development_and_api/07_async_await/03_github_client/README.md

 Run `yarn test` to test your code.

 You also have examples of how this client could be used in the `src/index.ts` file.
 Feel free to play with it if you want to manually test your functions.
-You can launch it with `yarn start`.
+You can launch it with `yarn start`. (but remember to uncomment the examples if you want to use them)